 The Oriental Saloon opened at the intersection of Fifth and Allen streets in Tombstone, Arizona Territory, in the summer of 1880, as news of the mining camp’s mineral wealth attracted visionaries and villains, outlaws and lawmen, to the barren Arizona desert.
-The boom went bust in less than a decade, but the Oriental Saloon was there for all of Tombstone’s ups and downs.
+Despite attempts at civilizing the place, the frontier element seemed always to have the upper hand.
+Respectable people avoided whole sections of the town, gunfights were not uncommon, and the unlucky ones were shipped to Boot Hill for a quick burial.
+The boom went bust in less than a decade, but the Oriental Saloon was there to witness all of Tombstone’s ups and downs.

 On July 22, 1880, the Tombstone Epitaph newspaper reported on the opening of the newest and grandest saloon in town, calling the Oriental “the most elegantly furnished saloon this side of the Golden Gate.”
 It was intended to be a high-class establishment catering to high-rollers, but frontier violence found its way there too: Tombstone diarist George W. Parsons called the Oriental “a regular slaughterhouse,” and wrote that “some of the boys will have to be boxed and sent home yet if they don’t behave themselves.
 Faro, whiskey, and bad women will beat anyone.”

-Oriental Saloon proprietor Milt Joyce, who also owned a ranch outside Tombstone and served on the Cochise County board of supervisors, closed the Oriental a few years after its triumphant grand opening.
-He returned to California.
-The Oriental went into a period of decline as the silver played out and prohibition came.
-The building served as the local drug store for many years before being purchased and restored by attorney Bob “Bobcat” Cattany in 1970, and today the Cattany family remain the loving guardians of this historic landmark.
+Oriental Saloon proprietor Milt Joyce, who also owned a ranch outside Tombstone and served on the Cochise County board of supervisors, gave up on his dream and sold his interest in the Oriental Saloon in 1883, just a few years after its triumphant grand opening.
+He opened a restaurant and billiard hall in San Francisco, the Cafe Royal, with another mining-camp veteran named James Orndorff.
+The Oriental went from being the toast of the town to a grocery store, and then a drug store, in a matter of years.
+Eventually the famed Oriental Saloon was purchased and restored by attorney Bob “Bobcat” Cattany in 1970, and today the Cattany family remain the loving guardians of this historic landmark.